 How guns work in Destiny 2

-Legendary guns get a four-tier tree of fixed perks, each of which will affect the gun's behaviour somehow.
+Legendary guns get a four-tier tree of fixed perks, each of which affect the gun's behaviour somehow.
 The leftmost perk, in white, is said to be 'intrinsic' and is active as soon as you pick the gun up.
-It will also be randomly rolled, and may vary across guns of the same model.
-The remaining perks are fixed and will not vary: they'll be the same on every drop of a Minuet-42.
-If Destiny 2 is anything like the original, you'll unlock these by levelling the gun up, then spending upgrade materials.
+It is also randomly rolled, and may vary across guns of the same model.
+The remaining perks are fixed and do not vary: they are the same on every drop of a Minuet-42.

 Finally, new to the sequel, is a 'weapon mods' section.
 From left to right, this contains:

-- The infuse button, which enables you to sacrifice a higher-level piece of gear to power up an old favourite.
+- The infuse button, which enables you to sacrifice a higher-level piece of gear of the same type to power up an old favourite.

-- An elemental damage mod, but only if the gun is an energy or power weapon – we’ll be able to swap this out in the final game, enabling us to change the type of elemental damage that these guns will do.
+- An elemental damage mod, but only if the gun is an energy or power weapon – you are able to swap this out, enabling you to change the type of elemental damage that these guns do.
 That’s be a welcome new feature, as no-one needs a vault full of only Void sniper rifles.

-- A slot for a shader, which will apply a preset colour scheme to your gun.
-Looks like all legendary weapons (and armour) will have these, which should allow for much more precise dressing-up.
+- A slot for a shader, which applies a preset colour scheme to your gun.
+All legendary weapons (and armour) have these, which allows for much more precise dressing-up.

 Legendary Kinetic weapons

-Matt and Rich have both had a good go at the console and PC betas, which had a similar pool of a little under two dozen weapons.
-Here are their thoughts on a few that stood out, whether because they were good and you should keep an eye out for them in the final game, or for other, less positive reasons.
+PCGamesN's resident Destiny players Matt and Rich have both had a good go with numerous Legendary weapons.
+Here are their thoughts on a few that stood out, whether because they were good and you should keep an eye out for them, or for other, less positive reasons.